waverage/kubelink/README.md

 1. `kubelink create --name mypreset --source ./ --destination /code --namespace default --selector "app=backend"` to create a preset with your settings
 2. `kubelink watch mypreset` to start syncing files

+kubelink based on `kubectl cp` and `kubectl exec` commands.
+So, kubelink is lightweight utility.

 Installation
 ============